Amanda Owen: Television and radio

 In 2022, Leeds-based Wise Owl Films hired Owen to present a new farming series which would join farm-based programmes like Matt Baker: Our Farm in the Dales in More4's schedules.

-Unlike Baker's Dales series or her Channel 5 programme, she will visit other farms in Amanda Owen’s Extraordinary Farming Lives, set to be a six-part series of 60 minute programmes.
+Unlike Baker's Dales series or her Channel 5 programme, she will visit other farms in Amanda Owen's Extraordinary Farming Lives, set to be a six-part series of 60 minute programmes.

-In November 2022, Channel 5 confirmed that Our Yorkshire Farm would not be returning to the channel in its original form with a three-part spin-off programme called Beyond The Yorkshire Farm: Reuben & Clive due to be launched on the channel on 6 December 2022.
-This series will show the father and son duo launching a digging business venture which sees them in the Cumbrian village of Langwathby digging out a series of ponds.
+In November 2022, Channel 5 confirmed that Our Yorkshire Farm would not be returning to the channel in its original form, with a three-part spin-off programme called Beyond The Yorkshire Farm: Reuben & Clive due to be launched on the channel on 6 December 2022.
+This spin-off series will show the father and son duo launching a digging business venture alongside Reuben's friend Tom McWhirter and Reuben's girlfriend Sarah Dow, which sees them in the Cumbrian village of Langwathby digging out a series of ponds.

+In 2024, Channel 5 confirmed that another spin-off Reuben: Life in the Dales will be broadcast in April 2024 which once again will see the trio from the previous spin-off series and the first episode was broadcast on 25 April 2024.

+In September 2024, Channel 4 commissioned Our Farm Next Door a ten-part series featuring herself, her ex-husband Clive and their fully grown-up children renovating a derelict farmhouse and the first episode was broadcast on 14 October 2024.

 Ravenseat Farm

 Ravenseat Farm is a working hill farm located in Whitsun Dale at the top of Swaledale.
 The nearest village is Keld in North Yorkshire, and the nearest town is Kirkby Stephen in Cumbria.
 It is predominantly a sheep farm of 2000 acres; as of summer 2016 there were about 900 sheep and 30 cattle.

 The place name was apparently not recorded before the first edition of the Ordnance Survey in 1860.
 The name must have been given first to the summit on Ravenseat Moor.
 Seat is a dialect word for summit.
 Place names in the North of England that include the element seat or side are usually derived from Old Norse saeter, seter or setr (elevated summer pasture).